The Exciters: Career

 Dusty Springfield was on a stop-over in New York City en route to Nashville to make a country music album with the Springfields in 1962, when she heard the Exciters' "Tell Him" playing while taking a late-night walk by the Colony Record Store on Broadway.
 The song helped Springfield decide to embark on a solo career with a pop/soul direction.
-She'd recall: "The Exciters sort of got you by the throat...out of the blue comes blasting at you “I know something about love”, and that’s it.
-That’s what I wanna do."
+She'd recall: "The Exciters sort of got you by the throat...out of the blue comes blasting at you "I know something about love", and that's it.
+That's what I wanna do."

-Other songs by the group included "He's Got the Power" (written by Ellie Greenwich and Tony Powers), "Get Him", and Northern Soul classic "Blowing Up My Mind".
+Other songs by the group included "He's Got the Power" (written by Ellie Greenwich and Tony Powers), "Get Him", and Northern soul classic "Blowing Up My Mind".
 The Exciters also recorded "Do-Wah-Diddy", written by Greenwich and Jeff Barry, in 1963; with a revised title of "Do Wah Diddy Diddy" it was covered shortly after by Manfred Mann, for whom it was an international hit.
 They were one of the opening acts for the Beatles during their first North American tour in August–September 1964.
 During this tour, they became the first black musicians to perform at the Gator Bowl in Jacksonville, Florida; the stadium's management had initially refused to allow the Exciters to perform because of their race, but when the Beatles said they would refuse to perform too, the group was allowed to go on.

 In 1965, the Exciters left the Leiber-Stoller management team, and the United Artists label, for Roulette Records.
 There they issued a remake (with revised lyrics) of the Frankie Lymon & the Teenagers' song "I Want You to Be My Boy".
 They continued to record through the 1960s for Bert Berns' labels Bang and Shout, and later for RCA, but with little success.
 Ronnie Pace and Skip McPhee replaced Johnson and Walker.
 The group broke up in 1974.

 In 1975, Brenda and Herb Rooney, credited as the Exciters, enjoyed a hit single in the UK with "Reaching for the Best", produced by Rooney and young newcomer producer Ian Levine.
 The song was aimed at the British Northern soul scene but crossed over to the UK Singles Chart where it peaked at No. 31.
 As Brenda & Herb, Reid and Rooney had a final R&B chart hit in 1978 with "Tonight I'm Gonna Make You A Star".
 The pair later separated, and Reid later launched a new version of the Exciters with members of her family.
-Brenda Reid and Lillian Walker still occasionally performed together as The Exciters.
+Brenda Reid and Lillian Walker occasionally performed together as The Exciters.

-Herb Rooney died in the early 1990s.
+Herb Rooney died on February 16, 1991.
 Brenda and Herb Rooney's son, Mark Cory Rooney, is a music business executive.
 Carolyn 'Carol' Johnson died on May 7, 2007, aged 62.
 Lillian Walker-Moss died on February 5, 2023, at the age of 78.
 She had been battling angiosarcoma, a rare form of cancer.